 The best thing about the slow cooker lasagna is that you don’t have to pre-cook the noodles.
 Because crockpot’s environment is so naturally moist they get cooked perfectly just with a tomato sauce.

 That day my kitchen was steaming, boiling and singing.
-I was cooking beans, warming up coffee in like a 2 quart size pot (a life without a microwave) and listening to my favourite ever Frank Sinatra.
+I was cooking beans (how to cook dried beans), warming up coffee in like a 2 quart size pot (a life without a microwave) and listening to my favourite ever Frank Sinatra.

 Love and marriage, love and marriage